Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/README.md

 This webpage is designed for fans and followers to keep up to date with current and future music releases as well as past.
-The website provides a detailed history on the musics groups life, audio media where you can listen to there music, extrenal social links where you can connect with the group or buy merchandise as well as a page where you can register yopur emial to always keep up to date with future music releases.
+The website provides a detailed history on the musics groups life, audio media where you can listen to there music, extrenal social links where you can connect with the group or buy merchandise as well as a page where you can register your email to always keep up to date with future music releases.

  This webpage is designed as part of my Code Institutes Full Stack Diploma, Please click the link below to view my webpage: